 If you see one of these birds it could bring terrible luck for you or someone close to you.
 For example, consider the case with crows.
 It is said that if crows fly insistently above a certain house, then death may be coming to that house.
 Another common theory is that if a bird does not flee when you approach it at a pace, then it is a sign that your spirit is weaning and it is waiting for your death.
 Numerous examples of birds acting as messengers of death and harbingers of doom can be found throughout mythology.

 Crows have become associated with death, and in some cases feared because of it.
 It is not so much seen as an agent of darkness itself, but rather as an ill omen or a symbol of current or impending doom.

 One of the other main reasons why crows may be associated with death is the practice of Augury.
-Augury is an ancient, quasi-religious practice from old Rome where the observed behaviour of birds, especially birds like crows, was used to predict the future.
+Augury is an ancient, quasi-religious practice from old Rome where the observed behavior of birds, especially birds like crows, was used to predict the future.
 This suspicion that crows may no something that humans don’t, especially about tragic outcomes like death, has lingered on into modern times.
 In fact, crows are associated so strongly with death that a group of crows is known as a murder

 Are Crows Bad Luck?

 Crows are considered to be bad luck in many cultures.
 If you see one of these crows then this may be a sign of some bad events to come, especially if they are acting unusual.
 Crows were known to track dying animals in the wild, or to gather around areas of death or destruction in olden times.
 This is why they have become known as bad luck.
 There may be some traditions or habits that allow you to ward off the danger associated with crows.